ThomasGysemans/Ganko/README.md

 const json = Ganko.toJSON();
 ```

-And there you have it, all of your components in a single file that Ganko can read very easily and fast.
+And there you have it, all of your components in a single file that Ganko can read very easily and quickly.
 Combine that with LocalStorage and you'll get blazing fast performances along with a comfortable and simple developer experience.

 ## Create templates programmatically